 All employees hired after 2014 are subject to our tattoo policy.
 It basically restricts any tattoos on the neck, face, hands or areas that cannot be reasonably covered by a class A uniform (long sleeve shirt).
 Tattoos on the forearms and legs that would be visible depending on the uniform (short sleeves, shorts) and may need to be covered (not wear short sleeves/shorts or wear a covering sleeve).

 Complete a City of Federal Way application Link

 You need visit Public Safety Testing and create an account or add us as an agency that you want to apply to on your current account.
 Link

 Schedule a testing date with PST in Washington State.
 (This test includes the Physical Ability Test and Written)

 Once you have successfully completed the test(s), your score will be sent to the civil service commission for validation.
-The Civil service Secretary will add the scores to the active lists for placment.
-Validated lists last for one year and additions to the list are publicly posted in the PD lobby and in City Hall.
-Link
+The Civil service Secretary will add the scores to the active lists for placement.
+Validated lists last for one year.

 Your placement on the active list will depend on your score and how it rates within the current list.

 For example: if you scored an 80 on the tests, you will be put into the active list of applicants that scored between 79 and 81, possibly ranking you at #15 overall.
 If another list of names is added, or names that were already the list have expired and removed, you may move up or down in ranking.
 The list is “fluid” and constantly changing monthly.